jump-dev/jump-dev.github.io/_posts/2020-04-15-jump_dev_2020_cancellation.md

 First, we hope that everyone is safe in these uncertain times.
 Our first priority will always be the health and well-being of the JuMP community.
-Therefore, we regret to annouce that we have decided to cancel [JuMP-dev 2020](/meetings/louvain2020).
+Therefore, we regret to announce that we have decided to cancel [JuMP-dev 2020](/meetings/louvain2020).

 Even though there are conceivable scenarios in which travel restrictions are lifted in Europe before June 15th, we feel that there would not be sufficient time to organize the conference, nor for attendees to book their travel with certainty.

 However, JuMP-dev 2021 is just around the corner!
 It will be held in January, 2021 (exact dates TBD) in conjunction with the University of South Florida, in